 Even good things go bad, and with the great influx of new residents, traffic in Austin is only getting worse and worse.
 Unfortunately, the transportation infrastructure just wasn't made to handle this kind of growth.
 When choosing a place to live, it’s worth seriously considering your expected commute time to and from work, as this is probably the biggest complaint people have about living in Austin.
 However, with all the amazing positives Austin has to offer, traffic is the only real downfall we find.

 There really is something special about Austin and we’re pretty confident that you'll love living here.
 We hope this guide gives you a little insider’s insight into what Austin has to offer.
-There is so much more that could have been added but that’s the beauty of exploring your new city--finding out for yourself.
+If you decide to take the plunge and move to Austin, don't hesitate to reach out to your friends at Bellhops.
+We coordinate local and long distance moving services in Austin and we would love to help.

 Give us a call 1 (888) 836-3939